confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-auto-gen-certs/README.rst

 - Enable TLS for network encryption - both internal (between CP components) and external (Clients to CP components)

-In this deployment scenario, we will set this up, choosing SASL/Plain for authentication, using user provided CA certificate, CFK will auto generate the components certificates for you.
+In this deployment scenario, we'll choose SASL/Plain for authentication and configure TLS encryption using CFK auto-generated component certificates.
+You'll need to provide a certificate authority certificate for CFK to auto-generate the component certificates.

 ==================================
 Set the current tutorial directory